hermidalc/dragonfish/README.md

 git submodule update --init --recursive
 ```

-A static build will make self-contained binaries for the OS and CPU
+A static build will create fully self-contained binaries for the OS platform
-architecture you are using to make the build.
-In RHEL/Fedora, install the
+and CPU architecture you are using to make the build.
+These binaries can then
-following dependencies:
+simply be copied onto another of the same platform and architecture and will
+work.
+On RHEL/Fedora, install the following dependencies using your package
+manager:

 ```bash
 sudo dnf install \